Kong/kongponents/docs/components/multiselect.md

 # Multiselect

-KMultiselect - Multiselect component
+KMultiselect - A select component that allows for choosing multiple items and creating new options

 - Selected items labels will be displayed as dismissible badges.
-- When component has focus, input field will be displayed.
+- When the component has focus, its input field will be displayed.
 - If at least one item is selected, there will be a clear all button displayed in place of the dropdown chevron when the multiselect has focus.
 - Selected items are displayed at the top of the dropdown for easy access (refreshed on multiselect collapse).